ibm-cloud-docs/power-iaas/faq.md

 {: faq}
 {: support}

 IBM {{site.data.keyword.powerSys_notm}} Private Cloud is an as-a-service offering that includes a prescriptive set of physical infrastructure (compute, network, and storage).
 The infrastructure is deployed in your own data center.
-IBM site reliability engineers (SREs) fully maintain and operate your On-premises infrastructure and manage it through the IBM Cloud.
+IBM site reliability engineers (SREs) fully maintain and operate your {{site.data.keyword.on-prem}} infrastructure and manage it through the IBM Cloud.
 Also, you can adjust your workloads by using pay-as-you-use billing.
 For more information, see [What is IBM {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-about-power-iaas).

-## What is the difference between the Off-premises and On-premises offerings of IBM {{site.data.keyword.powerSys_notm}}?
+## What is the difference between the {{site.data.keyword.off-prem}} and {{site.data.keyword.on-prem}} offerings of IBM {{site.data.keyword.powerSys_notm}}?
 {: #private-cloud-on-cloud-diff}

 The primary difference between the two is where the physical infrastructure resides.
-The On-premises infrastructure resides in your data center, while {{site.data.keyword.powerSys_notm}} infrastructure resides in the IBM data centers.
+The {{site.data.keyword.on-prem}} infrastructure resides in your data center, while {{site.data.keyword.powerSys_notm}} infrastructure resides in the IBM data centers.

 ## Which Power servers are supported?
 {: #servers-supported}

-[Off-premises]{: tag-blue} IBM Power S922, IBM Power E980, and IBM Power S1022.
+[{{site.data.keyword.off-prem}}]{: tag-blue} IBM Power S922, IBM Power E980, and IBM Power S1022.

-[On-premises]{: tag-red} IBM Power S1022, IBM Power E1050, IBM Power E1080.
+[{{site.data.keyword.on-prem}}]{: tag-red} IBM Power S1022, IBM Power E1050, IBM Power E1080.

-For complete specifications, see [Hardware specifications for {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-on-cloud-architecture#hardware-specifications-on-cloud) and [Hardware and software specifications for {{site.data.keyword.powerSys_notm}} (On-premises)](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-private-cloud-architecture#hardware-software-specs-private-cloud).
+For complete specifications, see [Hardware specifications for {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-on-cloud-architecture#hardware-specifications-on-cloud) and [Hardware and software specifications for {{site.data.keyword.powerSys_notm}} ({{site.data.keyword.on-prem}})](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-private-cloud-architecture#hardware-software-specs-private-cloud).

 ## What versions of AIX, IBM i, and Linux&reg; are supported?